jsonxr/examples-threejs/README.md

     npm install
     npm start

+The bower dependencies are checked into the project under public/vendor.
 To update the bower packages:

     gulp bower